-It’s been a long time coming – but, after a year’s delay; Euro 2020 kicks off at 8pm tonight!
+It’s been a long time coming but, after a year’s delay, Euro 2020 is now dominating our screens.
 Since its inception nearly 100 years ago, professional football has changed drastically – while sport has always been commercial, the 21st century has taken “The Beautiful Game” to a whole new level.

 The sheer volume of money being pumped into football is no secret, making it a marketers dream.
 In this week’s blog, we’re exploring the commercial phenomena that is professional football.